 Sales teams depend on contracts to seal the deal with clients.
 These contracts, however, need to be written up by admin and legal teams who are probably in a different department.
 Therefore, it makes sense to automating contracts in Salesforce as a common repository where the sales and admin teams can coordinate their efforts towards managing the contract lifecycle.

 Salesforce is where the sales teams go to manage customer relationships and it is an environment that they are used to.
 By integrating the contracts into the CRM, the sales representative is saved from having to switch between platforms as they handle one of the most crucial parts of the sales cycle.

 Contracts in CRM software like Salesforce is more than just about making it easy for everyone to collaborate on the contract.
 It is also a means to keep track of these vital documents that contain details of obligations that a company is getting into.
 The contract is critical and should be easily accessible to concerned parties and yet also well secured from unauthorized persons.
 This seems like a great option especially if an organization has to manage several contracts.

 With Salesforce contracts, efficiency, security, and convenience combine to deliver amazing customer service.

 Research by IACCM indicates that smart contract management practices can increase your business annual revenue by 9%.
 Many businesses today are unlocking the power of contracts in Salesforce to harness more revenue in the quickest time possible.
 This is in comparison to the manual alternative in which, too much time goes into writing up contracts as well as approving the terms of the agreement which drags the run-up to payday for the business.

-Using Salesforce contracts, sales personnel have greater autonomy to close deals quickly without affecting the legal department’s control over contracts.
+Using contract templates Salesforce automation, sales personnel have greater autonomy to close deals quickly without affecting the legal department’s control over those documents.
 The business itself realizes faster profits with less expense on contracts.
 These benefits are just a tip of the iceberg that come with standardizing and automating contracts and making them readily available whenever they are needed.